 - Service charge: Between 50% to 100% of the first month’s rent.

 But be careful when using the estate agents…

-Many experienced expats in Taiwan advise newcomers to be wary when dealing with the estate agents in Taipei.
+Many experienced ex-pats in Taiwan advise newcomers to be wary when dealing with the estate agents in Taipei.
 Many realtors in the city may try to push customers into the most expensive tenancy agreement possible.
-For example, if you give them a strict upper limit of NT$10,000, it’s likely that they’ll find places that are NT$13,000 to NT$15,000, and try to get you to pay that by hinting the difference isn’t all that much.
+For example, if you give them a strict upper limit of NT$10,000, they’ll likely find places that are $13,000 to $15,000, and try to get you to pay that by hinting the difference isn’t all that much.
 In addition to the costs, if you use an agent, you are required to pay them anything between 50% to 100% of a month’s rent for their services.

 Make local friends

 It’s easier to make friends in Taiwan than you might think.
 In fact, many foreigners often share how easy it is to build and maintain local friendships in Taiwan than in many other countries.